 Should you go through recruitment?

 The following is my advice according to your mindset.
-If you’re thinking most of the statements next to yes, I think doing recruitment would be a great idea for you.
-If you’re thinking some of the statements next to no, I’d advise you to check your heart and ask God want He wants for your life as you start college.
+If you’re thinking yes to most of the statements, I think doing recruitment would be a great idea for you.
+If you’re thinking no to some of the statements, I’d advise you to check your heart and ask God want He wants for your life as you start college.
 Another type of organization I absolutely loved and that played an integral part in my story during college was campus ministries.
 Frankly, if you’re thinking a mix of yes and no statements, you’re in good company (and being honest with yourself).
 My goal in this post is to challenge you to think about things I had NO idea about when I blindly decided to go though recruitment.

 No — If you want to party, sorority recruitment isn’t for you.
 If you want to have all of the cute t-shirts, sorority recruitment isn’t for you.
 If you want to be in the “in” crowd, sorority recruitment isn’t for you.
 If you want to live in a sorority house, sorority recruitment isn’t for you.
 If you want to meet cute boys, sorority recruitment isn’t for you (I met my husband IN CLASS!
 True story!!!).
 If you want to find your future bridesmaids, sorority recruitment isn’t for you.